 - Agility and flexibility – the ability to respond without hesitation to unanticipated crises by reinventing the way business is done.

-In his white paper, Leading, Managing, and Communicating in an Era of Certain Uncertainty, Jim details each of these seven competencies and capabilities and why they are important to leaders during times of change.
+In his white paper, Leading, Managing and Communicating in an Era of Certain Uncertainty, Johnson details each of these seven competencies and capabilities and why they are important to leaders during times of change.